Current issue: 58(4)

 8) Replication is in the heart of reproducibility.
 All new research findings should be verified by independently replicating the study, yet forms of replication may differ in different contexts.
 Silva Fennica encourages submission of replication studies in the following cases:

-Starting February 2024, Silva Fennica will request that the data and codes, on which the manuscript submitted to the journal are based ,must be made open.
+Data and codes, on which a research article, research note or data note published in Silva Fennica are based, must be made open.
 If you feel that you have justified reasons for not opening your data, you must agree on the exception before submission with the Editor-in-Chief or the Managing Editor.
 Metadata of your data set must be unconditionally open even when the data set itself is not.
-Computer code(s) used for analyses documented in the manuscript must also be open.
+Computer code(s) used for analyses documented in the article must also be open.
+If you submit a manuscript for a review article, you must open the codes used for meta analyses, if any.
 Silva Fennica does not request opening of your raw data, yet we encourage opening them.
-However, metadata of the raw data must be open, as well as the access to code that you used for processing your research data from the raw data.

-Before submitting a research manuscript to Silva Fennica, you must prepare and deposit in a trusted repository the following files, all that apply depending on the article category and type of research:
+After acceptance of an original research manuscript or a data note to Silva Fennica, you must prepare and deposit in a trusted repository the following files, if they apply for the article category and type of your research:

 There may be acceptable reasons for not opening your data.
 These include national security issues, confidential business information, personally sensitive data or exact location of threatened organisms or minor nature types.
 In these cases, anonymization or curation of the data for removing sensitive information is the first option.
 If the curation is not possible or very laborious in comparison to the benefit, you may ask an exception of the data openness policy of Silva Fennica.
 You must contact the Editor-in-Chief or the Managing Editor with a detailed explanation why you cannot open your data.
 Exceptions are made case-by-case basis.